How Long Should I Stay On Naltrexone?

 • Is naltrexone proving helpful with any other health goals, such as quitting tobacco use or weight loss?
 Or, conversely, causing side effects that are no longer outweighed by the benefits?

-Stopping naltrexone does not need to be an all-or-nothing, lifelong decision.
+Stopping naltrexone is not an irreversible, lifelong decision.
 Some people stop taking naltrexone every day, but keep a supply of unexpired medication on hand to use in high-risk situations or when they know they will be drinking.

-Others take a break from the medication, but keep an eye on their drinking, knowing they can return the medication to their toolkit if they start to see slippage or if meeting their goals is starting to feel harder.
+Others take a break from the medication, but keep an eye on their drinking, knowing they can return the medication to their toolkit if they start drinking more again or it is feeling harder to meet their goals.
 At Oar Health, we make it easy to reconnect with a medical provider and restart treatment at any time.

 We believe that every person changing their relationship with alcohol has the right and the responsibility to assemble the recovery toolkit that fits them.
 It is natural and appropriate to increase the intensity of support during tough times and decrease it when things are going well.